devmanfredi/fiwall/Readme.md

 docker-compose up
 ```

-The app will start running at <http://localhost:8080>
+The app will start running .

 ## Explore Rest APIs